-The CSPOLL session call causes the AIF to test to see if any LU associated with the application program's task group has been attached (bound) by the remote program.
-The CSPOLL session call is similar to the CSACPT session call except that the CSPOLL does not cause a connection between the AIF and the application program if a bound unit is found.
+The CSPOLL session call causes AIF to test to see if any LU associated with the application program's task group has been attached (bound) by the remote program.
+The CSPOLL session call is similar to the CSACPT session call except that the CSPOLL does not cause a connection between AIF and the application program if a bind has be received.